 If students are struggling in a class, they can reach out to the Center for Learning Resources (CLR) in addition to their faculty on campus.
 Students can reach out to the CLR via e-mail to contact tutors that specialize in topics ranging from math and science to languages.
 Their page can help give students the extra help they need to achieve in their courses while abroad.

 Students can still access their success coaches while still abroad.
 Success coaches are an amazing tool to keep students on track in their studies, learn organizational skills, and learn about other resources on campus.
-Freshmen can access their success coaches here, while upperclassmen can find their success coaches at the Academic Success Center.
+First-Year students can access their success coaches here, while upperclassmen can find their success coaches at the Academic Success Center.

 If students have learning accommodations, they should be registered with the Accessibility Resource Center and keep in touch with them to ensure their accommodations while abroad.